rubykit/kit/libraries/kit-api/docs/guides/jsonapi_support.md

-# Kit::Api::JsonApi
+# JsonApi support

-`Kit::Api::JsonApi` helps you to implement a server side API conforming to [version 1.1](https://jsonapi.org/format/1.1/) of the `JSON:API` spec.
+`Kit::Api::JsonApi` helps you to implement a server side API conforming to [JSON:API v1.1](https://jsonapi.org/format/1.1/) spec.

 The goals of this gems are to:
 - describe endpoints that can serve & modify [JSON:API Documents](http://jsonapi.org/format)